QUITE: A Query Rewrite System Beyond Rules with LLM Agents

+This template provides a concise, user-curated checklist of the effective SQL enhancement transformations.
+Guided by this checklist, the rewrite agent revisits the selected SQL candidate to identify any remaining optimization opportunities.
+If none are found, it returns the original query unchanged.

-\textbf{Assistant Agent.} The Assistant agent uses the hybrid SQL corrector (Section~\ref{sec:checker}) to ensure the syntactically correctness and semantically equivalence of queries.
+\textbf{Assistant Agent.} The assistant agent uses the hybrid SQL corrector (Section~\ref{sec:5.2}) to ensure the syntactic correctness and semantically equivalence of queries.
 This is performed in two steps: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item \textit{Syntax correction.} If syntax errors occur, it attempts up to \(K_{\max}\) repairs.
-If the query remains uncorrected after these attempts, the current FSM iteration is aborted, and control returns to the reasoning stage. \item \textit{Equivalence correction.} Once syntax‐correct, the agent submits the query pair \(\langle Q_{\text{orig}},Q_{\text{new}}\rangle\) to verify the equivalence and correct nonequivalent queries. \end{itemize}
+If correction still fails, the current FSM iteration is aborted and control returns to the reasoning stage. \item \textit{Equivalence correction.} Once the syntax error is corrected, the agent submits the query pair \(\langle Q_{\text{orig}},Q_{\text{new}}\rangle\) to verify the equivalence and correct nonequivalent queries. \end{itemize}

 This two-phase process ensures that only valid, semantically equivalent rewrites advance to the Decision stage.
-Although equivalence verification may return the original format, it avoids the far greater cost of returning nonequivalent SQL while preventing performance degradation from excessive loop iterations.
+Although equivalence verification may return the original input SQL, it avoids the far greater cost of returning nonequivalent SQL while preventing performance degradation from excessive loop iterations.

-\textbf{Decision Agent.} The Decision agent implements a cost-aware decision mechanism to determine whether the rewrite process should terminate within budget constraints.
+\textbf{Decision Agent.} The decision agent implements a cost-aware decision mechanism to determine whether the rewrite process should terminate within budget constraints.
 It contains two steps:

-\textit{(i) Generate Comprehensive Report.} The Decision agent analyzes the rewritten query across four dimensions, including cost changes, plan characteristics, resource utilization, and other improvements.
-This multi-dimensional approach overcomes the limitations of relying solely on EXPLAIN cost estimates, preventing the system from accepting misleading or suboptimal rewrites.
+\textit{(i) Generate Comprehensive Report.} The decision agent analyzes the rewritten query across four dimensions, including cost changes, plan characteristics, resource utilization, and other improvements.
+This multi-dimensional approach overcomes the limitations of relying solely on EXPLAIN cost estimates, preventing from accepting misleading or suboptimal rewrites.